BaileyChessum/teleop_modular/teleop_modular_twist/README.md

     # Topic to send Twist messages to.
 (Optional if stamped_topic is set)
     topic: "/turtle1/cmd_vel"

     # Topic to send TwistStamped messages to.
-(Optional if stamped_topic is set)
+(Optional if topic is set)
     stamped_topic: "/cmd_vel_stamped"

+    # Use the input named "speed" to scale everything
+    use_speed_input: true

     # Used as the header.frame_id of all sent TwistStamped messages.
     # The name of the reference frame twist messages are relative to.
 (Optional)
     frame: "endeffector"

-    max_speed:
-      # The maximum value for the linear component of the twist messages, in metres per second.
-      # A 'twist_*' of 1 and 'speed' of 1 will correspond to this value being sent.
-(Required)
+    # Values to multiply inputs with.
+All values are 1.0 by default.
+(Recommended)
+    scale:
-      linear: 0.25
+      linear:
-      # The maximum value for the angular component of the twist messages, in radians per second.
-      # A 'twist_*' of 1 and 'speed' of 1 will correspond to this value being sent.
-(Required)
+        x: 0.5
+        y: 0.5
+        z: 0.35
+        # Or if you dont want to specify per-component, you can just set all
+        all: 1.0
-      angular: 0.25
+      angular:
+        x: 0.5
+        y: 0.5
+        z: 0.35
+        # Or if you dont want to specify per-component, you can just set all
+        all: 1.0

+    # Prevent velocities larger than the specified values from being emitted
+    # If you leave a parameter unspecified, no limit will be applied.
+(Optional)
+    limit:
+      linear:
+        x: 1.0
+        y: 1.0
+        z: 0.5
+        # Or you can provide a default by setting 'all'.
+This has no effect if you
+        # set values for each component.
+If not set, any unspecified x,y,z will not
+        # be limited.
+        all: 1.0
-      # When true, the magnitude of the velocity will be limited to be less than or equal to the max speed,
+        # True by default.
+When true, the magnitude of the velocity will be
-      # rather than individual axes.
-(Optional, defaults to true)
+        # limited rather than individual axes.
+Limiting will still be done
+        # proportionally to the provided x,y,z limits, which don't have to be
+        # uniform.
         normalized: true
+        # True by default.
+When true, limits are scaled with the 'speed' input.
+        scale_with_speed: true
+      angular:
+        x: 1.0
+        y: 1.0
+        z: 0.5
+        # Or you can provide a default by setting 'all'.
+This has no effect if you
+        # set values for each component.
+If not set, any unspecified x,y,z will not
+        # be limited.
+        all: 1.0
+        # True by default.
+When true, the magnitude of the velocity will be
+        # limited rather than individual axes.
+Limiting will still be done
+        # proportionally to the provided x,y,z limits, which don't have to be
+        # uniform.
+        normalized: true
+        # True by default.
+When true, limits are scaled with the 'speed' input.
+        scale_with_speed: true

 ```